nunoms135/Blender-Web-Gallery/README.md

 ## How To Open (Option 1)

 1. Open the folder
-2. Type cmd in the file addres bar
+2. Type cmd in the file address bar
 3. Once the cmd is open and type (cmd .)
 4. Then run the Live Server